celery/celery/docs/userguide/tasks.rst

 :id: The unique id of the executing task.

-:taskset: The unique id of the taskset this task is a member of (if any).
+:group: The unique id a group, if this task is a member.

 :chord: The unique id of the chord this task belongs to (if the task
         is part of the header).